 The East River Waterfront Esplanade & Piers Project continues to progress on schedule.
 During the quarter the subrecipient continued to perform pre-construction activities for Package 4.
-Prima Paving was selected as the contractor for this segment and they are currently mobilizing to begin construction next quarter.
+Construction is expected to begin next quarter.

 On Pier 35 the contractor continues to perform construction activities.
 Structural Steel erection, electrical conduit installation and concrete work at the site remain ongoing.
+This segment is scheduled to be completed by December 2018.

-Construction activities are on schedule according to the contractor.
-Procurement of a design contractor for the North segment of the project (located between Peck Slip and Catherine Slip) remains ongoing.
-A Request for Proposals was issued last quarter and NYCEDC is reviewing bids submitted by prospective contractors.
+Procurement of a design contractor for the Brooklyn Bridge Esplanade segment of the project (located between Peck Slip and Catherine Slip) was put on hold while funding is being finalized.